8 guajillo chiles

 1/3 teaspoon cumin

-Up to 1/4 teaspoon coarse salt, plus more if needed
+Up to 1/4 teaspoon coarse salt (or half this amount if using table salt), plus more if needed

-Up to 1/2 teaspoon sugar if needed (see instructions below)
+Up to 1/2 teaspoon sugar if needed to counter bitterness

-4. Add the unpeeled garlic to the cooler pan or the coolest part of the large pan, furthest from the heat source.
-The skin will brown in places as the garlic roasts and softens while you work with the chiles.
-Toss them around occasionally so they brown evenly on all sides.
+2. Set a small, dry skillet over medium-low heat and add the unpeeled garlic to the pan.
+The skin will brown in places as the garlic roasts and softens.
+Toss them around occasionally so they brown evenly on all sides, for about 15 minutes.

-Salt: Depending on the saltiness of the broth you used, you may need to add a bit of salt.
-We used Pacific Organic Chicken Broth (not low-sodium), and we added 1/4 teaspoon coarse salt.
-If you are using a low-sodium or unsalted chicken broth, you will need more; if you are using a different brand of salted broth, you may need a bit less.
-As always when tasting for salt, it should taste delicious but not salty.
+Salt: This will all depend on the saltiness of the broth you used.
+In most cases, you'll need to add the rest of the salt, so that you'll use a full 1/4 teaspoon.
+If you are using low-sodium or unsalted broth, you'll need more.
+If you happen to be using very salty broth, you may need less.
+It should taste delicious but not salty.
 If you're not sure, add a pinch, blend it to combine, then taste.
 If you notice a salty taste emerging, stop.
-If you simply notice the flavor has improved, you may want to add a bit more.
-You have arrived at the right amount of salt when it tastes delicious, but not salty.
+But if you just notice the flavor has improved, you may want to add a bit more.

-Sugar: This may seem like a strange ingredient in enchilada sauce, but it is commonly used in cooking with Mexican chiles to counter any bitterness that emerges.
-If you notice a bitter taste (possible, but unlikely if you have used seeded guajillo chiles), add a pinch or two of sugar and blend to combine.
-The end result should eliminate the bitterness, but you should not detect any sugary taste.
+Sugar: This may seem like a strange ingredient in enchilada sauce, but it is commonly used to counter the bitterness that sometimes emerges when cooking with dried chiles.
+If you notice a bitter taste, add a pinch or two of sugar and blend to combine.
+The end result should eliminate the bitterness, but not turn the sauce sweet.